u-eff-gee/utr/README.md

  * EVENT_POSX, EVENT_POSY, EVENT_POSZ
  * EVENT_MOMX, EVENT_MOMY, EVENT_MOMZ

 the user can decide which of the quantities are written to the ROOT output file as branches.
-For example, to write the x coordinate of the first step in the detector volume, type
+For example, to write the x coordinate of the first hit in the detector volume, type

 $ cmake -DPOSX=ON .